-Hogs to be removed E. coli (cfu/year) Nitrogen (lbs/year) Phosphorus (lbs/year) Petronila Creek 590 2.05×10 3,768 1,345 San Ferna ando Creek 2,674 9.28×10 17,080 6,100 Effe Effectiveness Moderate: Reducing feral hog populations will decrease bacteria and nutrient loading to the st However, substantial reduction of the population is difficult. ent loading to the stream IS.
-Certainty Low: Feral hogs are transient and adapt to changes in environmental conditions.
-Popula require landowner diligence.
-Combined, there is considerable uncertainty in the ability to of the population annually.
-Com mitment Ent Moderate: Many landowners are actively battling feral hog populations and will continue to do so if resources remain available.
-Feral hogs adversely affect their livelihood.
-F Nee Moderate: Landowners benefit from technical and education hog management options.
-Funds are needed to deliver the resources available to landowners.
+Hogs to be removed E. coli (cfu/year) Nitrogen (lbs/year) Phosphorus (lbs/year) Petronila Creek 590 2.05×10 13 3,768 1,345 San Ferna ando Creek 2,674 9.28×10 13 17,080 6,100 Effec Effectiveness Moderate: Reducing feral hog populations will decrease bacteria and nutrient loading to the streams However, substantial reduction of the population is difficult. ıs.
+Certa Certainty Low: Feral hogs are transient and adapt to changes in environmental conditions.
+Population require landowner diligence.
+Combined, there is considerable uncertainty in the ability to rem of the population annually. itions.
+Population reducti n the ability to remove 1 ons 5% Com mitment nent Moderate: Many landowners are actively battling feral hog populations and will continue to do so if resources remain available.
+Feral hogs adversely affect their livelihood. f Need Moderate: Landowners benefit from technical and educational resources to inform them about feral hog management options.
+Funds are needed to deliver these workshops and to increase removal resources available to landowners.
+I